Our history

 • GPP and partners successfully advocate for the Australian Government to create their first ever LGBTI human rights foreign policy strategy and establish a new Inclusion and Equality Fund, supporting LGBTI civil society in Asia and the Pacific.

-• GPP continues in-person convenings including a first full donor pre-conference for Pan Africa ILGA (Mauritius) and a major funder convening in advance of the Sydney WorldPride Human Rights Conference – “Resourcing LGBTIQ+ Movements for Change in Asia and the Pacific” (Australia).
+• GPP hosts a first full donor pre-conference for Pan Africa ILGA (Mauritius) and a major funder convening in advance of the Sydney WorldPride Human Rights Conference – “Resourcing LGBTIQ+ Movements for Change in Asia and the Pacific” (Australia).

 • GPP launches as an independent organization, leaving fiscal sponsorship, and re-launches our website.